nichwrig/DI-Notes/Elsevier Impact Conference.md

 - Who cares?
 For whom does any of this matter?
 > [!note] Okay. this might be useful.
 We should have a lot more policies available on dc.

+I guess I'm learning some new things about publishing article online.
+There's a difference between a 'retraction' and an 'expression of concern.'

+So there some group of people who take online article publishing seriously and have established or at least recognize some rules/distinctions in how online publishing of academic articles is handled.

+There's apparently no way to reverse a retraction.
+But there's a retraction of a retraction I guess.
+For this case we have 2 outcomes.
+The first one if the data is accurate, no misconduct happened the journal can publish a retraction of the retraction.

+Or the 2nd is that there's still a concern maybe they can inform the author to publish a new publication to address all the concern related to the original article.